-emuStudio is a Java Swing application that implements an editor of virtual computer configuration, source code editor, and emulation “controller” (sometimes known as “debugger”).
-The emulation controller is used for controlling the emulation, and also supports the interaction in the application GUI.
+emuStudio is a Java Swing application that implements editor of virtual computer, source code editor, and emulation “controller” (sometimes known as “debugger”).
+The emulation controller is used for controlling the emulation, and also supports interaction in application GUI.
 Under the hood, it operates with an instance of the so-called “virtual computer”.
-The virtual computer - or computer emulator - is loaded from the computer configuration, selected by the user in the beginning.
+The virtual computer - or a computer emulator - is loaded from the computer configuration, selected by the user on the application startup.

-A virtual computer is composed of plugin instances, which can be interconnected, as the computer configuration defines.
-Each plugin is a single, almost self-contained, JAR file.
-It means that almost all dependencies the plugin uses should be present in the JAR file, except the following, which are bundled with emuStudio and will always be available on the class-path:
+Virtual computer is assembled from plugin object instances, possibly interconnected, according to the definition of given computer configuration.
+Each plugin is a single, almost a self-contained JAR file.
+It means almost all dependencies the plugin uses are present in the JAR file, except the following, which are bundled with emuStudio and will always be available in the class-path:

-- and runtime API for the communication between plugins and the application - implementation of ApplicationApi
+- runtime API for the communication between plugins and emuStudio application - implementation of ApplicationApi

 Plugins get those objects in the constructor.
-Details are provided in further chapters, but here can be revealed just this: there are four types of plugins.
-A virtual computer can contain a compiler (which produces code loadable in the emulated computer), one CPU emulator, one operating memory, and none, one or more virtual devices.
+Details are provided in further chapters, but here can be revealed just this: there are four types of plugins: a compiler (which can produce code loadable in the emulated memory), one CPU emulator, one operating memory, and none, one or more virtual devices.
 The core concept of a virtual computer is inspired by the von Neumann model.

 Each plugin implements API from emuLib, following some predefined rules.
-Then a plugin is compiled to a JAR file and put into a proper subdirectory in emuStudio installation.
+Plugin physically is compiled into a JAR file and copied into particular subdirectory in emuStudio installation.